tracer999/k3s_rancher_autosetup/README.md

 - Single binary for simplicity and reduced complexity
 - Built-in Helm, Traefik, and Containerd

+## ✅ Prerequisites

+- Two VMs on AWS Cloud with specifications equal to or greater than `t2.medium`, or two on-premise servers with equivalent specs.
+You can configure multiple worker nodes with a single master node.

 ## 📦 Automated Installation Workflow

 ### 1️⃣ Master Node Installation